zzonyo/trust-docs-test/source/index.html.md

 **Place an order (/v1/order/orders/place)**

 - It is suggested to follow the symbol reference (`/v1/common/symbols`) to validate the amount and value before placing the older, otherwise you may place an invalid order and waste your time.
 - It is suggested to provide an unique `client-order-id` field when placing the order, it is useful to track your orders status if you fail to get the order id response.
-Later you can use the `client-order-id` to match the WebSocket order notification or query order detail by interface `/v1/order/orders/getClientOrder`.
+Later you can use the `client-order-id` to match the WebSocket order notification or query order detail by interface `/v1/order/orders/getClientOrder`.The uniqueness of the clientOrderId passed in when you place an order will no longer be verified.
+We recommend you to manage clientOrderId by yourself to ensure its uniqueness.
+If multiple orders use the same clientOrderId, the latest order corresponding to the clientOrderId will be returned when querying/canceling an order.

 **Search history olders (/v1/order/orders)**